Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/16 Chapter-14 Yester Hill.md

 ### Y3.
 Druids' Circle

-> [!quote] ...
+> [!readaloud]
 >
 > Atop the hill is a wide ring of black boulders and smaller rocks that collectively form a makeshift wall enclosing a field of dead grass.
 Lightning strikes the edge of the ring from time to time, illuminating a ghastly, fifty-foot-tall statue made of tightly woven twigs and packed with black earth.
 The statue resembles a towering, cloaked man with fangs.
 ^67a

 The ring of boulders that surrounds the field is 250 feet in diameter and ranges from 5 to 10 feet high.
-Any creature that climbs over the black boulders has a 10% chance chance of being struck by lightning, taking 44 (`dice: 8d10|avg` (`8d10`)) lightning damage.
+Any creature that climbs over the black boulders has a 10% chance chance of being struck by lightning, taking `dice: 8d10|avg` (`8d10`) lightning damage.
 Characters can avoid the damage by sticking to the two trails that pass through the ring.

 #### Wooden Statue